Buchhems/esp32sprinkler/README.md

 An intelligent, time-based irrigation system powered by ESPHome and ESP32.
 This project automates garden watering using GPIO-controlled valves, rain pause logic, and a web interface for configuration and monitoring.
 You can get a Esp32 Relay Board with up to 8 relays quite cheap on Aliexpress for as little as €30.
+This board replace my Gardena 6030 watering controller which was only programmable directly at the device.
+Going on vacation and setting rain pauses remotely was not possible.

 ![82607cfc8dc6e7aae33cdee51993b18b29d1bcfd-222773943](https://github.com/user-attachments/assets/2297f28c-2e1d-4b5c-b5d2-f7196104a18f)

 To power your valves or pumps you need the equivalent power supply (in my case 24V AC) plus the necessary 5V DC power supply.